 Fund Balance.
-Movements in the fair value of fixed rate investments that have a quoted market price will be reflected in Other Comprehensive Income and Expenditure in the Comprehensive Income and Expenditure Statement.
+Movements in the fair value of fixed rate investments that have a quoted market price will be reflected in Other Comprehensive Income and Expenditure Statement.

 The Council has a long term loan of £4.5m from Dexia Credit Local Bank which has a lender's option/borrower's option (LOBO) feature.
 The option allows Dexia to increase the interest rate every six months although, if Dexia exercises this option the Council may repay the loan.
 If Dexia decides not to exercise this option, the loan will continue at the fixed rate until maturity in 2065.
 All of the Council's other borrowings are at fixed rate.